 Similar to decarbonization and grid modernization, utility safety—in particular, allocating funds to expand safety initiatives—should constantly be in a stage of advancement.
 New safety investments will be needed to protect utility workers and the public as the system itself changes, and it’s up to regulators to determine the worthiness of that allocation of funds.
 Regardless of the current trend in the utility sector, ensuring that utilities have adequate safety resources is crucial to preventing public harm.

 To speak on the topic of utility safety regulation, Urbint invited Brien Sheahan, former Chairman and CEO of the Illinois Commerce Commission (ICC), to the Anticipate 2020 conference.
-Sheahan and I about how the safety regulatory landscape is changing.
+Sheahan and I talked about how the safety regulatory landscape is changing.
 See an edited version of our conversation below.

 Former Illinois Commerce Commission chairman answers 5 utility safety questions